Illustration of a woman gesturing with the text “Domain Authority vs Page Authority: Key Differences Explained” – SEO Insights by IdeasToReach.

 How to Check DA and PA Together

-• Small SEO Tools - Bulk Checker
+• Small SEO Tools – Bulk Checker – Useful and great for comparing several URLs simultaneously.

 To Improve Page Authority:

-• Promote the specific page with targeted backlinks
+• Promote the specific page with targeted backlinks to build high page authority

 • Internally link from other authority pages on your site